Contargo/pdf-builder/README.md

 * Reading and parsing a file into a PDF byte array.
 Usefull for streaming or attachement in emails.

 * String interpolation of search-replace pairs, or from a string map.

 * Rendering of QR-codes, with size and position specification.

+## Known Issues

+** Currently, the PDF renderer implementation is using a library that does not handle True Type Fonts (TTF) very well, or at all.
+Therefore, please make sure to QA check your template and generated PDF documents. **

 ## Development

 This is a pretty straight-forward Java-project, use `mvn` to build, test and deploy.
 Happy hacking!

+### Deployment

+Apart from the usual `mvn` release-dance, this project contains tutorial and guide-documentation that must be published into the detached branch `guides`.
+If any changes are made, please use:

+    > git push origin `git subtree split --prefix guides`:guides --force

+to push the new documentation to the remote.

 ### Practical Use